-To align the interest of the Company's directors, executive officers and stockholders, the Board of Directors has established Stock Ownership Guidelines pursuant to which independent directors and certain key employees, including each executive officer, are required to achieve and maintain minimum levels of stock ownership as a multiple of annual base salary, in the case of employees, or annual cash retainer, in the case of directors, within five years of first becoming subject to our Stock Ownership Guidelines.
+To align the interest of the Company's directors, executive officers and stockholders, the Board has established Stock Ownership Guidelines pursuant to which independent directors and certain key employees, including each executive officer, are required to achieve and maintain minimum levels of stock ownership as a multiple of annual base salary, in the case of employees, or annual cash retainer, in the case of directors, within five years of first becoming subject to our Stock Ownership Guidelines.
 Such equity ownership level is measured based on the average share closing price for each trading day in the previous year.
-Our Corporate Governance and Stock Ownership Guidelines may be found at http://mainstcapital.com under "Corporate Governance - Governance Docs" in the "Investors" section of our website.
+Our Corporate Governance and Stock Ownership Guidelines may be found at www.mainstcapital.com under "Governance - Governance Documents" in the "Investors" section of our website.